 After You Report Intent to Apply

-Only students who report their intention (via the Qualtrics survey) to apply by the deadline are eligible to apply for the University Scholar Program.
+Only students who report their intention to apply by the deadline are eligible to apply for the University Scholar Program.
 Students indicating their intent to apply will be invited (via UConn e-mail) to a University Scholar Proposal Preparation Workshop that will take place later in September (see Deadlines).
 To be considered for the University Scholar selection process you will need to submit a complete application by the deadline in November.

 Your Proposal Topic May Change

 Your area of interest and project topic are likely to undergo modifications between the time you write your letter of intent and your proposal.
-This is fine.
+This is expected.
 The primary purpose of the letter of intent deadline is to demonstrate that you have initiated your investigation of your project options.
 The University Scholar proposal process is intensive.
 It is important for you, early in the semester, to have begun to make contacts with faculty who may assist you with your proposal and may become members of your Advisory Committee.